 Eco Warranty focuses on the environmental and economic benefits of mitigating degradation.
 Eco Warranty can also help and train companies that are working towards numerous certifications including, ISO 9001, 14001 and 4801.

-Energy Rating gives consumers information on how much energy an appliance uses so they can compare the efficiency of different products.
-All new whiteware, heat pumps, televisions and computer monitors available for sale in New Zealand must display their Energy Rating, which shows how much energy a product uses per year.
+The Energy Rating Label gives consumers information on how much energy an appliance uses so they can compare the efficiency of similar appliances.
+All new refrigerators, freezers, heat pumps, clothes washers, clothes dryers, dishwashers, televisions and computer monitors available for sale in New Zealand must display the Energy Rating Label, which shows how much energy a product uses per year.
 The rating system is based on stars: the more stars a product has, the more efficient is it, up to a maximum of six stars.

 The stars can be used to compare products that are the same size and have the same function, however the energy consumption figure shows a per annum energy use that can also be used to compare products of a different sizes.

-In New Zealand Energy Rating is run by the Energy Efficiency and Conservation Authority’s (EECA) Energywise programme.
+In New Zealand, the Energy Rating Label is run by the Energy Efficiency and Conservation Authority (EECA).

-Fairtrade focuses on empowering workers, improving working conditions, mitigating poverty, and connecting consumers to producers and traders.
-Fairtrade is the only certification system that includes minimum prices that cover the costs of sustainable production, and through its standards encourages members to use sustainable farming and production practices.
-Through Fairtrade farming communities also receive an extra premium to invest in social or environmental projects or to put towards improving their businesses.
-The FAIRTRADE Mark on products verifies that products have been audited against international standards for Fairtrade.
+Fairtrade is the only global sustainability label that guarantees a minimum price that cover the costs of sustainable production.
+Through Fairtrade, farming communities also receive an extra premium to invest in social or environmental projects or to put towards improving their businesses.

-Fairtrade International is a global multi-stakeholder system working together to improve the conditions for farmers and workers.
-It is represented in New Zealand by Fairtrade Australia & New Zealand.
+Fairtrade International is a global multi-stakeholder system that is represented in New Zealand by Fairtrade Australia & New Zealand.

 Forest Stewardship Council